- University of Wisconsin School of Medicine and Public Health – MD

 - University of Wisconsin Hospital and Clinics – Fellowship in Infectious Disease

 Dr. Jeniel Nett is a faculty member in the Division of Infectious Disease within the Department of Medicine.
-She is a course lecturer for the UW–Madison Graduate School and UW School of Medicine and Public Health (SMPH), and a faculty advisor for the SMPH Infectious Diseases Interest Group.
+She serves as an Associate Director for the Medical Scientist Training Program (MSTP), is a course lecturer for the UW–Madison Graduate School and UW School of Medicine and Public Health (SMPH), and a faculty advisor for the SMPH Infectious Diseases Interest Group.
 Dr. Nett has served on the NIH/CDC/IDSA committee to develop guidelines for the prevention and treatment of opportunistic infections in HIV-infected adults and adolescents (Candidiasis).
 She is also an editorial board member for Scientific Reports and Antimicrobial Agents and Chemotherapy, an associate editor for Frontiers in Cellular and Infection Microbiology, and a reviewer for over 20 scientific journals.
 Dr. Nett has received a UW–Madison Vilas Faculty Early Career Investigator Award and an American Medical Women’s Association Exceptional Mentor Award.

 Dr. Nett specializes in the management of infectious diseases in adults.